-The College is authorized by the Pennsylvania Department of Education to award the Master of Science, Bachelor of Science, Associate in Science, and Associate in Arts degrees.
+The College is authorized by the Pennsylvania Department of Education to award the Bachelor of Science and Associate in Science degrees.
 Peirce College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000.
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Higher Education.